Kaashith25/Smart-Bin-Validatior/README.md

 | **Item Recall Rate** | **\~43%** | Percentage of ordered items successfully verified autonomously. |
 | **Precision Strategy** | **High** | We prioritized *Precision* over Recall to minimize false positives.
 A "Match" is highly trustworthy. |

 **Observation:** The primary limitation is **Physical Occlusion**.
-In bins with 5+ items, deeper items are often completely hidden from the camera view. [cite\_start]Our system correctly identifies the visible top layer and flags the rest as "Missing/Occluded"[cite: 23].
+In bins with 5+ items, deeper items are often completely hidden from the camera view.
+Our system correctly identifies the visible top layer and flags the rest as "Missing/Occluded".

 -----